bevyengine/rfcs/rfcs/45-stageless.md

 5. Add basic ordering constraints: basic data structures and configuration methods
    1. Begin with strict ordering constraints: simplest and most fundamental
    2. Add if-needed ordering constraints
-6. Add atomic ordering groups
-   1. Add atomic ordering constraints
-7. Add run criteria
+6. Add run criteria
-   1. Create `IntoRunCriteriaSystem` machinery
+   1. Create the machinery to generate run criteria from functions
    2. Store the run criteria of each `ConfiguredSystem` in the schedule
-   3. Add atomic ordering constraints
-   4. Check the values of the run-criteria of systems before deciding whether it can be run
+   3. Check the values of the run-criteria of systems before deciding whether it can be run
-   5. Add methods to configure run criteria
+   4. Add methods to configure run criteria
-8. Add states
+7. Add states
    1. Create `State` trait
    2. Implement while-active states as sugar for simple run criteria
    3. Create on-enter and on-exit schedules
    4. Create sugar for adding systems to these schedules
-9. Rename "system chaining" to "system handling"
+8. Rename "system chaining" to "system handling"
    1. Usage was very confusing for new users
    2. Almost exclusively used for error handling
    3. New concept of "systems with a linear graph of ordering constraints between them" is naturally described as a chain
-10. Add new examples
+9. Add new examples
     1. Complex control flow with supplementary schedules
     2. Fixed time-step pattern
-11. Port the entire engine to the new paradigm
+10. Port the entire engine to the new paradigm
     1. We almost certainly need to port the improved ambiguity checker over to make this reliable

 Given the massive scope, that sounds relatively straightforward!